vordimous/zilla-docs/src/tutorials/rest/rest-intro.md

 ---
-description: Running these Zilla quickstarts will introduce some REST features.
+description: Running these Zilla samples will introduce some REST features.
 ---

-# REST Quickstart
+# REST Intro

-Get started using Zilla by deploying our Docker container.
-Before proceeding, you need to run these quickstarts in an environment [with Docker Compose](https://docs.docker.com/compose/gettingstarted/).
+Get started with Zilla by deploying our Docker Compose stack.
+Before proceeding, you should have [Docker Compose](https://docs.docker.com/compose/gettingstarted/) installed.

 ## CRUD on a Kafka event stream

-Running this Zilla quickstart will create a simple API to create and list items.
+Running this Zilla sample will create a simple API to create and list items.
 All of the data will be stored on a Kafka topic.

 ### Setup